TomDakan/LiveSTT/CONTRIBUTING.md

 ### Prerequisites
 - **OS**: Linux (Ubuntu 22.04+), macOS, or Windows (WSL2)
+  > **Note**: The `audio-producer` service relies on ALSA and is fully functional only on Linux.
+On Windows/macOS, it will install without `pyalsaaudio` and must be run with the Mock audio source.
 - **Tools**:
   - `mise` (for managing Python/Node versions)
   - `docker` & `docker compose`